MicrosoftDocs/learn/learn-pr/wwl-azure/describe-how-git-manages-source-control/includes/4-identify-function-basic-git-commands.md

 To create a new branch based on the current branch you’re working within, you use the `git branch` command along with the name of the new branch, `git branch <new branch name>`

-`git branch training` would create a new branch in your repo named testing.
+`git branch training` would create a new branch in your repo named training.

 > [!IMPORTANT]
 > Using branches effectively is critical to your success using Git.
 You seldom want to be working on the main or primary branch.
 Instead, you work on a targeted or focused branch (such as bug fixes or feature development) and then move the changes back to the main branch after the updated code is tested.<br>